-Children under 12 months adhere to individual nap schedules.
-Children 12 months and older nap after their lunch (usually 11:30-12:00) to approximately 1:45pm-2:00pm.
+Children under 12 months nap whenever they need to.
+Children 12 months and older nap after their lunch (usually 11:30-12:00) to approximately 2:00-2:30.
 However, there is some flexibility in the nap schedule based on the child's individual needs.
 If a child needs to sleep a bit longer, they are allowed to as sleep is important to their growth and development.
 Children who are unable to nap after 45 minutes will be permitted to participate in a quiet activity that does not disturb the other children.